CommunityToolkit/WindowsCommunityToolkit/docs/controls/RangeSelector.md

 ## StepFrequency

-If you want to use the RangeSelector using a step value, there is a `StepValue` property to set the interval between the values on the RangeSelector.
-For example; if you set `StepValue` to 2, using Minimum at 0 and Maximum at 10, the range values you can set will be 0,2,4,6,8,10.
+If you want to use the RangeSelector using a step frequency, there is a `StepFrequency` property to set the interval between the values on the RangeSelector.
+For example; if you set `StepFrequency` to 2, using Minimum at 0 and Maximum at 10, the range values you can set will be 0,2,4,6,8,10.

 ## Example Image